 “Maybe.
 I guess.
 Oh, Marcus.
-Do you think they would bring legal action after all these years?”
+Do you think they’ll bring legal action after all these years?”

 “I don’t know.
 But suddenly, my identity is on the web.
 For all I know, the house is surrounded by police cars—if not now, any day.”
 Marcus then turns his back to his wife.